Backing Up VMware Virtual Machines (legacy backup format)

 - vSphere version 5.1 and 5/5 are no longer supported

-To make a the Backup Agent for VMware accessible to your customers, click Make public.
+To make the Backup Agent VM edition accessible to your customers, click Make public.

-After you have made the build public, your customers will be able to download it.
+After the build is public, your customers will be able to download it.

-We offer two types of licenses for the Virtual Machine Edition - use the "Buy Licenses" button to purchase:
+There are two types of licenses for the Virtual Machine edition:

-- Virtual Machine Socket license - an additional license, includes 1 Processor Socket
+- Virtual Machine Socket license.
+This is an additional license that covers 1 processor socket

 Back up VMware Virtual Machines

-Managed Backup supports backup and restore of virtual machines that created and controlled by ESXi server which is a part of VMware vSphere product.
-Therefore as the target for a backup it will be nesessary to specify vCenter or ESXi Host.
+Managed Backup supports the backup and restore of virtual machines located and managed by the ESXi server which is a part of the VMware vSphere product.
+Therefore as the target for a backup, it will be necessary to specify vCenter or ESXi Host.

 Step 2.
-Select a storage where you want to back up your VMware machines.
+Select storage where you want to back up your VMware machines.

 Step 3.
 Name your backup plan.

 Step 4.
 Select "VMware Host Server" you want to back up and specify login and password for access.
-It can be vCenter or ESXi Host and you can use IP address or machine/host name.
+It can be vCenter or ESXi Host and you can use an IP address or machine/hostname.
 If the target which you chose is vCenter then a list of hosts from the server will be requested, and the host can be selected from the list.

 Step 5.
 Choose the virtual machines to back up.
 Provided are three options:

-- Back up all Virtual Machines - initiates backup of all virtual machines on selected host.
+- Back up all Virtual Machines - initiates backup of all virtual machines on the selected host.

 - Back up selected Virtual Machines - allows to select virtual machine(s) from the list to back up.